 For an Event-Driven State Machine, the input is an event that triggers a state transition and the output is actions executed during the state transition.
-It can analogously to the mathematical model of a Finite State Machine be described as a set of relations of the following form:
+Analogously to the mathematical model of a Finite State Machine, it can be described as a set of relations of the following form:

-'''

 State(S) x Event(E) -> Actions(A), State(S')

-'''

-These relations are interpreted as follows: if we are in state S and event E occurs, we are to perform actions A and make a transition to state S'.
-Notice that S' can be equal to S and that A can be empty.
+These relations are interpreted as follows: if we are in state S and event E occurs, we are to perform actions A, and make a transition to state S'.
+Notice that S' can be equal to S, and that A can be empty.

-In gen_statem we define a state change as a state transition in which the new state S' is different from the current state S, where "different" means Erlang's strict inequality: =/= also know as "does not match".
-During a state changes, gen_statem does more things than during other state transitions.
+In gen_statem we define a state change as a state transition in which the new state S ' is different from the current state S, where "different" means Erlang's strict inequality: =/= also known as "does not match". gen_statem does more things during state changes than during other state transitions.